khubabshams/endorse-plus/README.md

 ## User's Goals <!-- omit from toc -->

 1. Exchange recommendations based on work-based qualities and skills.
-2. Support and promote current or previous colleagues by sending and endorsing recommendations.
+2. Support and promote current or previous colleagues by sending and boosting recommendations.
 3. Search for new talented professionals who are endorsed and boosted.

 ## Site Onwer's Goals <!-- omit from toc -->

-1. Build a platform that foster support and promotion.
+1. Build a platform that fosters support and promotion.
 2. Develop a site with straightforward use and considerable impact.